Narcotics bill to be vetted soon: Anutin

 Draft allows home planting of cannabis

-The new narcotics bill will be vetted in parliament soon, paving the way for patients and investors to seek state permission to grow cannabis for medicinal purposes.
+Public Health Minister Anutin Charnvirakul on Monday said that the new narcotics bill, which contains guidelines on the use of medical cannabis, will be vetted in parliament soon, paving the way for patients and investors to seek state permission to grow cannabis for medicinal purposes.

 At a seminar on medical cannabis on Monday, Mr Anutin vowed to continue to push for the promotion of hemp and cannabis as the country's new cash crops.